JuleeyG/Asteroids-Game/README.md

 # Setup Instructions
 1. Download and store AsteroidTest folder onto your computer`s home directory.
+The game will not operate without all jar files.
 2. Navigate to the AsteroidGame jar file from command line.
 3. use command for window`s command prompt: Java -jar AsteroidGame.jar (number of desired asteroids)
    ex: Java -jar AsteroidGame.jar 10